lene/DuplicateImages/README.md

 Use the `--max-distance` parameter to tune how close images should be to be considered duplicates.
 The argument is a positive integer.
 Its value is highly dependent on the algorithm used and the nature of the images compared, so the best value for your use case can oly be found through experimentation.

 **NOTE:** using the `--max-distance` parameter slows down the comparison considerably with large image collections, making the runtime complexity go from O(N) to O(N<sup>2</sup>).
 If you want to scan collections with at least thousands of images, it is highly recommended to tune the desired similarity threshold with the `--hash-size` parameter alone, if that is at all possible.
+The '--max-distance' parameter it's incompatible with --group parameter.

 ### Pre-storing and using image hashes to speed up computation